 • Q44 – congenital anomalies (malformations) of the gallbladder, bile ducts and liver;

-• K82 - other diseases of the gallbladder;
+• K82 – other gallbladder diseases;

-• K80-K87 - diseases of the gallbladder, bile ducts and pancreas.
+• K80-K87 – gallbladder diseases, bile ducts and pancreas.

-Causes of deformations
+Causes of deformities

 Congenital deformity